dwp/hbase-to-mongo-export/README.md

    make download-ucd-certs
 ```

-This will create the required keystores where the docker build processes expect
-to find them.
+This will create the required keystores where the docker build processes expects to find them.

 ## Configuration